Indoor Air Quality (IAQ) Solutions for Healthy Living, Working, and Learning Building Environments

 Every building, building system component and air quality situation is unique, and ultimately hundreds of variables may need to be considered to effectively problem solve specific air quality concerns.
 Thankfully, Intertek’s team of architects, environmental engineers and industrial hygienists specialize in assessing indoor air quality issues and implementing custom, effective, cost-conscious solutions to maintain healthy indoor environments.

-Intertek’s Indoor Air Quality (IAQ) audits, assessments, and investigations cover:
+Intertek’s Indoor Air Quality (IAQ) audits, assessments, and investigations cover many parameters, including the following:

 • Volatile Organic Chemicals (VOCs)